Dewain Whitmore Jr.

-Dewain Whitmore Jr. is an American Grammy Award-winning singer, songwriter, and vocal producer based in Los Angeles, California.
-Signed to Disney Music Publishing, he has worked with numerous popular acts, including Chris Brown, Nick Jonas, DNCE, Martin Garrix, Khalid, Usher, Kelly Clarkson, The Wanted, Mary J Blige, James Blunt, BoA, and Exo amongst others.
-His works have accumulated over 12 million in sales.
+Dewain Whitmore Jr. is an American singer, songwriter, and vocal producer based in Los Angeles, California.
+Signed to Disney Music Publishing, he has worked with numerous popular acts, including Chris Brown, Kacey Musgraves, Nick Jonas, David Guetta, Tiësto, DNCE, Martin Garrix, Khalid, 21 Savage, Usher, Kelly Clarkson, Zara Larsson, Jason Desrouleaux, Joji, The Wanted, Mary J. Blige, James Blunt, BoA, and Exo amongst others.
+His works have accumulated over 30 million in sales.

 Early life

 Born and raised in Kansas City, Missouri, Whitmore was exposed to many styles of music at an early age.
-Growing up on a very special blend of musical influences stretching from Smokey Robinson, Lionel Richie and Stevie Wonder, all the way to Michael McDonald, Kenny Loggins, Toto, George Michael, Billy Joel, James Taylor and Kenny Rogers, his inspiration is one big nostalgic melting pot.
+Growing up on a very special blend of musical influences stretching from Smokey Robinson, Lionel Richie, Stevie Wonder, Kim Burrell, and J.Moss all the way to Michael McDonald, Kenny Loggins, Toto, Hall and Oates, Billy Joel, James Taylor and Steely Dan, his inspiration is one big nostalgic melting pot.

 Music career

+Major breakthrough

 Whitmore's big break came in 2011, after re-locating to Los Angeles.
-After one year of being in LA, Whitmore was introduced to Chris Brown, who recorded two of his songs, "Up To You" and "Should've Kissed You", which featured on Brown's fourth studio album FAME.
+After one year of being in LA, Whitmore was introduced to Chris Brown, who recorded two of his songs, "Up To You" and "Should've Kissed You", which featured on Brown's fourth studio album F.A.M.E..
 The album reached No. 1 in 3 countries, and sold over 2 million copies worldwide.
 The album earned a nomination at the 54th Grammy Awards, for Best R&B Album.
 F.A.M.E. won in the Best R&B Album category.
 That same year, Whitmore vocal produced Kelly Clarkson's first single "Mr. Know It All" from her studio album Stronger, The album Stronger went on to win Best Pop Vocal Album at the 55th Grammy Awards.
 In November 2011, Whitmore collaborated with Mary J.Blige, on the song "You Want This", which was included on Bliges’ 10th studio album My Life II...
 The Journey Continues (Act 1).
 The album was certified gold, selling over 500,000 copies.